ngtongsheng/cartrack-employees/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## View on Vercel

+You can view the latest version on vercel [here](https://cartrack-employees.vercel.app/).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: